JGRainbow/in-the-pocket/README.md

 - Audio (recorded sample / live audio)

 # System Requirements
-The I/O is built on top of PyAudio.
-To install this on your device, refer to [these docs](https://pypi.org/project/PyAudio/).
+The I/O is built on top of SoundDevice.
+To install this on your device, refer to [these docs](https://python-sounddevice.readthedocs.io/en/0.4.5/installation.html).

+After that, simply run `poetry install` from the root directory.

 # Output Requirements